Dark Rivers of the Heart: Plot

 While the agents are looking for them, Spencer and Valerie take over the agency's helicopter and fly out of Nevada to Colorado.
-They tie up the crew and steal a car to visit the house where Spenser lived as a child.
+They tie up the crew and steal a car to visit the house where Spencer lived as a child.
 When he was 14 years old he heard a noise in the night and went out to the barn in the backyard to investigate.
-Inside the barn he found his father, a famous artist, torturing a woman as part of an "project" in which he has killed many people, including his wife.
+Inside the barn he found his father, a famous artist, torturing a woman as part of a "project" in which he has killed many people, including his wife.
 Spencer found a gun but only wounded his father.
 His father was later sent to a mental hospital.
 Roy, expecting Spencer to go there to confront his personal nightmares, takes Spencer's father out of the hospital and flies to the Colorado house to confront Spencer and Valerie.

 Spencer's father, who considers Roy to be insane, shoots him in the barn.
 That only paralyzes Roy.
-When the cowering Rocky turns and suddenly attacks his father Spencer uses the opportunity to fatally shoot him.
-He and Valerie leave the barn and shes uses access to a satellite heat beam to kill or scare off the other agents.
+When the cowering Rocky turns and suddenly attacks his father, Spencer uses the opportunity to fatally shoot him.
+He and Valerie leave the barn and she uses access to a satellite heat beam to kill or scare off the other agents.
 Ultimately they and other victims of the agency start a new life helping an already organized resistance group against it.
-Meanwhile Roy, who they thought dead, is recovering.
+Meanwhile, Roy, who they thought dead, is recovering.
 He and another member of the agency, the daughter of its leader, plan to make her president.
 The fight continues.

+Critical reception

+According to Publishers Weekly, "The scientific lore is always riveting and, at times, as when the fleeing man is caught in a flood, the suspense is electrifying; but far too often, the narrative stops dead as characters turn into ventriloquist dummies mouthing the author's views on the erosion of freedom in the U.S. With the Koontz name attached, though, even a mash of blatant polemic and high-powered action like this will no doubt sell like crazy."